 - Endurance Testing – Testing application under prolonged load test, usually used to detect memory leaks in the application.

-- Spike Testing – Evaluating the application’s behavior on a sudden increase in the number of users.
+- Spike Testing – Evaluating the application’s behavior on a sudden increase in the number of users than normal.

 Ques.3.
 What all activities are performed during performance testing of any application?